Sonia Rapaport, MD

 Elena Schertz, RN serves as the manager of Haven’s new Therapeutic Suite, providing hyperbaric oxygen therapy (HBOT), intravenous (IV) nutrient therapy, and far infrared sauna services.

 Elena is a registered nurse who earned her bachelor’s degree from Michigan State University in 1987.
 She moved to NC in 1988 and worked in an adult cardiac unit for a year before beginning work in pediatric oncology.
 She served has a pediatric oncology nurse at UNC Hospitals for almost 20 years.
 She became interested in holistic, integrative health in

 the late 1990s and began her journey as an integrative, holistic nurse in a Raleigh integrative medicine clinic.
 She served as the IV therapy supervisor at this location for 3 years.

 Elena is passionate about healing the body physically, emotionally, mentally, and spiritually.
 She deeply believes that being truly present with each of her patients is where healing can begin to happen.
 In 2003, Elena completed a four-year training in the use of bio-energetic healing approaches at the Barbara Brennan School of Healing.
 She also teaches mindfulness based stress reduction to patients and nurses alike.
-During her time off, Elena loves to run, yoga, spend time with family and friends.
+During her time off, Elena loves running, yoga, and spending time with family and friends.
 She lives in Chapel Hill with her three children.